jrpool/json-api-promise/README.md

 The demonstration takes the form of a search service for motion pictures.
 You can use it to get information from IMDB in response to a query string.

 The application fulfills the requirements of the “Movie Search API” module in Phase 2 of the [Learners Guild][lg] curriculum.

+### Implementation notes

+Direct searching at the IMDB website will in some cases yield more hits than this application does, because this application disregards title lines that do not begin with a title, a space, an opening parenthesis, a year, and a closing parenthesis.
+A minority of IMDB title lines fail to conform to that format.

+In order to satisfy the requirement that the content type of the response must be `application/json` and, simultaneously, the requirement that the JSON response must be multi-line and indented, the application deviates from what might otherwise be the most straightforward methods.
+Specifically:

+- It avoids using the `res.json()` method of Express.
+That method provides the right header, but does not allow JSON responses to be multi-line and embedded.
+Instead, the application formats the JSON string itself and uses the `res.send()` method to serve it.

+- Thus, it uses the `res.send()` method, but does not make the JSON string its argument, because if it did so then the response content type would have to be `text/html`.

+- Thus, it converts the JSON string to a Buffer object and uses that as the `res.send()` argument, because Express allows the default `application/octet-stream` content type to be overridden when a Buffer object is the argument of `res.send()`.

+- Thus, it pre-defines the content type as `application/json`, but not using the `res.type()` method, because Express accepts a content-type override only if the type has been set by means of the more verbose `res.set()` method.

 ## Installation and Setup